-Amateur photographers often have difficulty telling what ‘good light’ is in a particular scene and don’t have a great sense for how it can be made better.
+Amateur photographers often have difficulty in telling what ‘good light’ is.
+And they don’t have a great sense for how it can be improved.

-Even the most picturesque landscape can be ruined ruined by bad light.
-On the other hand, good light has the power to make a run-of-the mill and otherwise boring landscape pop.
+Even the most picturesque landscape can be ruined by bad light.
+But good light has the power to make an otherwise boring landscape pop.

-The fact is, when shooting landscapes, natural light isn’t always great.
+The truth is, when shooting landscapes, natural light isn’t always great.

 That’s where filters come in.

-Whereas studio photographers are used to creating their own artificial lighting magic by using a variety of equipment and patterns, landscape photographers have filters to squeeze the best out of natural light.
+Studio photographers may be used to creating their own artificial lighting magic by using a variety of equipment and patterns.
+Landscape photographers, however, have filters to squeeze the best out of natural light.